 Rebalancing allows your holdings to change with the market environment.
-Consider a simple portfolio made up of 60 percent stocks and 40 percent bonds.
+Consider a simple portfolio made up of 60% stocks and 40% bonds.
 If the market is favorable to stocks, you might increase your stock holdings.
-However, if stocks holdings inch up toward 70 percent of your portfolio, Haworth says you might want to consider rebalancing again.
+However, if stocks holdings inch up toward 70% of your portfolio, Haworth says you might want to consider rebalancing again.
 “This approach lets the market have some volatility but identifies when it’s reached an extreme for you,” he says.

 Though market volatility might warrant rebalancing, Haworth warns investors to avoid overreacting to media reports about unsteady markets.
 Rather than following the media’s advice, allow these reports to spark conversation with your financial professional.

-Major life changes — such as having a child, buying a house, or transitioning to retirement — might compel you to check in on your investments and adjust as necessary.
+Major life changes might compel you to check in on your investments and adjust as necessary.
 It’s possible you’re already pursuing a balanced, diversified investment strategy that works with your changing priorities.
 Even so, as major milestones approach, it might be beneficial to review your holdings.

 Some life events may result in a sudden influx of cash for you to invest.
 For example, you may receive an inheritance after a family member passes away.
 “If there’s more money to invest, rebalancing becomes a part of the process.
 From a returns perspective, we advocate investing any windfall fully and right away, rather than waiting or investing over the course of a year or two,” says Haworth.